Sunday, March 30, 2008

 The day had dawned drab and overcast, with regular snow flurries falling from the sky.
 However, as we neared Breidamerkurjokull, the clouds parted, bathing the approaching ice in dazzling sunlight.
 This break in the weather held the entire time we were at Jokulsarlon.
 Once again, nature lived up to the hype of every tour guide we’d read.
 The lagoon was splendid.

-Unfortunately, much of it was frozen and thus it offered fewer icebergs than normal.
+Unfortunately, much of it was frozen, and thus offered fewer icebergs than normal.
 However, several dramatic blue slabs of ice could be seen close to shore, making for a scene equal to any I’m sure one would experience in Antarctica.
-Garry and I stood alone at the edge of the lagoon for almost an hour soaking up the scene.
-We then drove down to the nearby beach where stranded icebergs framed an ocean glinting in the sunlight.
+Garry and I stood alone at the edge of the lagoon for almost an hour, soaking up the scene.
+We then drove down to the nearby beach, colloquially known as Diamond Beach, where stranded icebergs and small, translucent ice shards greeted an ocean glinting in the sunlight.

-As we retraced our steps we turned off the highway several times to catch remote glimpses of more glaciers tumbling down from Vatnajokull.
+As we retraced our steps, we turned off the highway several times to catch remote glimpses of more glaciers tumbling down from Vatnajokull.
 Perhaps the most dramatic of these was Svinafellsjokull.
-This glacier sits in a steep ravine and consisted of the bluest ice we saw during our entire vacation.
+This glacier sits in a steep ravine and consists of the bluest ice we saw during our entire vacation.
 Its edge was also fractured by deep, bold blue crevasses.

 No comments: